ivanvc/dotfiles/README.md

 thing I miss is an excellent shared history across sessions.
 I never used Oh My Zsh or any other frameworks, so my usage was pretty basic.

+### Iteration 3.5

+I still like the thematic directories, and I still don't like the hidden file in this repository.
+So, it was time for a new iteration on the previous iteration as I started splitting directories into multiple directories to avoid hidden files.
+Long story short, keep reading on.

 ## Requirements

 1. `make`